haooooooqi/mclip/README.md

-## MAE pre-training in JAX
+## SimCLR pre-training in JAX

 Written by Kaiming.
+WIP.